- In Spain the system of teaching foreign languages is completely pointless.

 Andrea: True.
 But it starts very slow.
-Isn’t the lack of a visible progress, discouraging students?
+Isn’t the lack of visible progress, discouraging students?

 Pablo: This is one of the challenges of the method.
 During the first weeks when they only listen, progress can be unnoticed, but it’s there.
 Slowly in our brain we formed the structures that allow us to recognize words, and after some time to use them properly.
 But you have to have enough faith and perseverance not to give up after the first few lessons.
 The most helpful for that can be the examples of other students that have already gone through this stage and can show what they achieved in this way.

-Pablo: I also wish my idea to spread wide.
+Pablo: I also wish my idea to spread widely.
 I'm not interested in the teacher's work as such.
 In fact, I am a computer scientist and I would be able to make money on that.
-Languages are my passion and I don’t mind to earn a living on them; but my goal is to change the language education system in general, and not just to lead a few classes per week.
+Languages are my passion and I don’t mind earning a living on them; but my goal is to change the language education system in general, and not just to lead a few classes per week.